 www.aftguild.org

-American Federation of Teachers, Local 1931
+AFT Guild, Local 1931

 ANNUAL DISCLOSURE FORM

 As a current or former AFT President, AFT Executive Council member, AFT Officer, AFT Executive Council Committee Member, Key Employee or Highest Compensated Employee of AFT, I recognize that AFT must provide independent governance to AFT’s constituency and that AFT must regularly report to government agencies to retain its tax-exempt status.
 I further understand that I owe a duty of loyalty to AFT.
 One aspect of fulfilling my duty is to avoid or disclose interests according to AFT’s Conflict of Interest Policy (“Policy”).